KMalyshe/AoC-2024-Java/README.md

 ## AoC Java Solutions by Kyryl Malyshev

-My works for AoC 2024.
+My work for AoC 2024.